 Load balancers act as the public gateway to your application.
 They’re specialized in their role so they can be highly optimized to maximize traffic throughput.
-Load balancers are usually configurable with several kinds of routing algorithm to match your application’s requirements.
+Load balancers are usually configurable with several kinds of routing algorithms to match your application’s requirements.

-In this article we’ll explore what load balancers are, how they work, and some of the complications they can cause.
-We’ll also explain the differences between the most common load balancing algorithms.
+In this article, we’ll explore what load balancers are, how they work, and some of the complications they can cause.
+We’ll also explain the differences between the most common load-balancing algorithms.

 What Load Balancers Do